maurolacy/SpreadSheet/README.md

 # SpreadSheet

-Spreadsheet in Rust with expressions and caching
+A Spreadsheet in Rust with expressions and caching.